Resummation of Universal Tails in Gravitational Waveforms

-For simplicity, let us use the harmonic space counterparts to the quadrupole moments $Q^{E/B}_{2 m}$ (where $m$ is the azimuthal harmonic number)~\cite{Thorne:1980ru,Charalambous:2021mea,Glazer:2024eyi}, which satisfy the following renormalization group (RG) equation: \be \mu\frac{d}{d\mu} Q^{E/B}_{2 m} = \gamma_{{2 m}}^{E/B} Q_{2 m}^{E/B}\,, \ee where $\mu$ is the matching scale, and $\gamma_{2 m}$ is the multipole anomalous dimension.
+For simplicity, let us use the harmonic space counterparts to the quadrupole moments $Q^{E/B}_{2 m}$ (where $m$ is the azimuthal harmonic number)~\cite{Thorne:1980ru,Charalambous:2021mea,Glazer:2024eyi}, which satisfy the following renormalization group (RG) equation \cite{Goldberger:2009qd}: \be \mu\frac{d}{d\mu} Q^{E/B}_{2 m} = \gamma_{{2 m}}^{E/B} Q_{2 m}^{E/B}\,, \ee where $\mu$ is the matching scale, and $\gamma_{2 m}$ is the multipole anomalous dimension, which is defined by this equation and captures the coefficient of the dissipative tail logarithms in the waveform.
 Previous calculations found $\gamma^{E/B}_{2m}=-\frac{214}{105}(G\mathcal{E}\omega)^2$ at the lowest order~\cite{Blanchet:1997jj,Goldberger:2009qd}, where $G$ is Newton's constant.
 The physical interpretation of this RG equation is that the relativistic gravitational potential of the binary effectively adds up to the quadrupole moment, leading to more radiation emitted.
 Separating the potential modes from the source quadrupole, i.e., ``integrating the potential modes out'', by lowering $\mu$ (or, equivalently, by increasing the size of the near zone) increases the effective quadrupole moment, giving rise to its scale dependence akin to the scale dependence of the coupling constant in quantum chromodynamics.
 The multipole of a generic gravitating system satisfy such RG equation, as it stems from the interaction of the radiation with relativistic potential fields sourced by the binding energy and angular momentum in eq.~\eqref{eq:action}, which is fixed by the non-linear structure of GR.